Wellington Shire Council's vision is for happy people, healthy environment and thriving communities.

 1300 366 244Wellington Shire Council identifies land affected by flooding, and plans for and manages the potential coastal impacts of climate change.

 State Planning Policy (Clause 13 - Environmental Risks) requires Council to identify land affected by flooding in the Wellington Planning Scheme.
-These issues are particularly important in the Wellington Shire given the extensive areas of the municipality which are subject to riverine (and coastal) flooding.
+These issues are particularly important in the Wellington Shire given the extensive areas of the municipality which are subject to riverine and coastal flooding.

-When a Planning Permit is required by these Overlays, Council relies on the technical advice of the West Gippsland Catchment Management Authority (WGCMA) as the local floodplain manager.
+When a Planning Permit is required by these Overlays, Council relies on the specialist technical advice of the West Gippsland Catchment Management Authority (WGCMA) as the local floodplain manager.

 Prior to lodging a Planning Permit application (and/or purchasing land), free flood advice can be obtained directly from the WGCMA website.

 State Planning Policy (Clause 13 - Environmental Risks) requires Council to plan for and manage the potential coastal impacts of climate change.
-Various tools are now available to better understand potential climate change risks, such as rising sea levels.
+Various tools are available to better understand potential climate change risks, such as rising sea levels.
 For example, the website links below allow potential sea level rise risks to be shown at a local level.

 More specifically, in March 2008 a report titled Climate Change and Sea Level Rise Implications: Ninety Mile Beach and Lake Reeve and Honeysuckles to Paradise Beach was completed (please refer to attachment below).
-In 2014, the Department of Environment, Land, Water and Planning also completed the Gippsland Lakes/90 Mile Beach Local Coastal Hazard Assessment Project as one of four pilot studies prepared across Victoria.